-2. R&D expenses based on IFRS results, less depreciation and impairment losses related to R&D well as detailed progress updates and financial forecasts for the next year.
+- R&D expenses based on IFRS results, less depreciation and impairment losses related to R&D - Amount invested in property, plant and equipment, and intangible assets well as detailed progress updates and financial forecasts for the next year.
 We will also increase opportunities for dialogue with stakeholders.